Transcribe & Summarize Meetings

 Transcription Accuracy

-Factors: accent, background noise, technical terms, multiple speakers.
-Accuracy varies.
-Improve by using a good microphone, minimizing noise, and speaking clearly.
-Some tools let you upload a glossary for domain terms.
-Always review critical sections.
-Transcription errors can change meaning.
-Use as a draft, not a legal record, unless the tool guarantees accuracy.
+Accuracy varies with accent, background noise, technical terms, and multiple speakers.
+Improve it by using a good microphone, minimizing noise, and speaking clearly.
+Some tools let you upload a custom glossary for domain-specific terms.

 Summary Generation

 AI condenses the transcript into key points, decisions, and themes.
 Tools: Otter, Fireflies, Grain, Fathom.
-Or paste transcript into ChatGPT or Claude for a custom summary.
+Or paste the transcript into ChatGPT or Claude for a custom summary.
 Summaries can miss nuance.
-Use for recall and sharing; verify important details against the transcript.
+Use them for recall and sharing; verify important details against the transcript.

 Action Item Extraction